Is Coconut Oil Good for Your Gums?

 Coconut oil is a great natural way to care for your gums, teeth, and mouth and can help to prevent things like gingivitis, receding gum lines, infections, cavities, etc. However, this powerful oil does have its limits.
 If you’re already experiencing serious issues with your mouth, you should pair your new oil pulling routine with a visit to your local dentist.
 Your dentist may be able to provide quicker, more immediate relief and additional treatments for painful infections, cavities, and other ailments.

 How to oil pull using coconut oil

 Perhaps one of the best parts of oil pulling is that it is an easy, inexpensive way to improve your oral health.
 Simply purchase a quality coconut oil or a pre-made oil pulling product that combines coconut oil with other beneficial ingredients like mint and activated carbon, then start your oil pulling routine.
-Most people choose to oil in the morning, before eating or brushing their teeth.
+Most people choose to oil in the morning before eating.

 How to oil pull:

-- Put a tablespoon of coconut oil or oil pulling mix into your mouth
+- After brushing put a tablespoon of coconut oil or oil pulling mix into your mouth.

-- Spit the oil into a trash bin, then rinse with warm salt water and brush your teeth.
+- Spit the oil into a trash bin, then rinse with warm salt water.
 Tip: don’t spit into the sink to avoid clogging your drain.

 When first starting, 5 to 10 minutes can feel like a lot.
 Because of this, many people start their new oil pulling ritual at 2-3 minutes and gradually increase the time with each session.
 If your mouth is sore after oil pulling, try using less force the next time.